 RA01 radiometer has a modular design: it is possible to take the instrument apart and replace or re-calibrate individual sensors.
-The included levelling assembly fits a $\frac{3}{4}$ inch NPS tube (the tube's recommended outer diameter is < 28 x 10-3 m).
-Such a mounting tube is not part of the delivery.
+The included 2-axis levelling assembly fits a 1 inch NPS tube (the tube's recommended outer diameter equals 33.4×10^{-3} m).
+With the RA01 shim, included in RA01's delivery, a $\frac{3}{4}$ inch NPS tube may also be used.